Geoff-Walker/Share_Posts/README.md

 # Share Posts
 Is a simple CRUD application built on top of a custom MVC Framework coded by myself, with the help of Brad Traversy in his course, Object Orientated PHP & MVC.
-This is not my first CRUD application or my first custom MVC code however it is my first MVC application built in PHP as the previous one was built in Javascript.
+This is not my first custom MVC application however it is my first MVC application built in PHP as the previous one was built in Javascript.

 ## Goal
-Was to build a functional application using PHP by creating a custom MVC framework and then building the applciation on top.
-I have also used bootstrap to throw up a quick GUI however if this was a production rather than a technical exercise I would have put a lot more effort into styling maybe using a bootstrap theme or my preference going freehand with the CSS.
+To build a functional application, using PHP by creating a custom MVC framework and then building the applciation on top.
+I have also used bootstrap, to throw up a quick GUI, however if this was a production rather than a technical exercise, I would have put a lot more effort into styling maybe using a bootstrap theme or my preference going freehand with the CSS.

 ## Check out the hosted site below